 God has preserved the New Testament text by means of something inward and spiritual, namely, the universal priesthood of believers. . . .
 It must be, therefore, that Christ has preserved this true text in the usage of His Church and in the vast majority of the Greek New Testament manuscripts, which are the products of the Church’s usage.
 (Forever Settled, page 60, 62, 63)

-Scrivener was probably the most eminent textual critic of the 19th century and did not believe that the other texts which had been found should replace the TR.
+Dr. Scrivener was probably the most eminent textual critic of the 19th century and did not believe that the other recently found texts should replace the TR.
 He said:

 I hope it is no presumptuous belief, that the Providence of God took such care of His Church in the vital matter of maintaining His Word pure and uncorrupted, that He guided the minds of the first editors, in their selection of the authorities on which they rested.
 (A Supplement to the Authorized English Version of the New Testament, 1845, page 7.
 Quoted in Bacon, page 78)